Kronifer/cj8-repo/README.md

 # Installing

-To install _Packed_, clone the repository or download version 1.0.0 from the Releases tab and run `poetry install`.
+To install _Packed_, clone the repository and run `poetry install`.
 The dependancies are now installed.
 To run the game, simply run `poetry run task start` in the project's root directory with a maximized or fullscreen terminal that supports color.